-- Government Decree No. 201/2001 (in Hungarian) on quality standards and control of potable water.
-It must be applied to quality standards and quality control of water destined for human consumption.
-Potable water supply plants, or producer enterprises must provide samples for the control of water quality to be conducted by an authorized laboratory, according to the decree and in conformity with the control plan agreed with the competent authority.
-In case quality standards are exceeded, either one of the limit values or in an extraordinary event, the competent authority, the National Public Health and Medical Officer Service must examine the reasons and order the necessary measures for quality improvement.
-All data must be public regarding the quality of supplied water. - Decree No. 45/2006 (in Hungarian) on safety regulations of production and bottling of soda water and storage and transportation in bottles and balloons. - Decree No. 65/2004 (in Hungarian) on the rules of bottling and marketing natural mineral water, spring water, drinking water, flavored water, and drinking water enriched with mineral substances.
+- Government Decree No. 5/2023 (in Hungarian) on the quality requirements of drinking water and its inspection procedure.
+As noted above, the scope of this decree covers water quality control, quality requirements of water intended for human consumption, and improvement of access to drinking water.
+Limit and parametric values for the quality of drinking water are contained in Annex 1. - Decree No. 45/2006 (in Hungarian) on safety regulations of production and bottling of soda water and on its storage and transportation in bottles and balloons. - Decree No. 65/2004 (in Hungarian) on the rules of bottling and marketing natural mineral water, spring water, drinking water, flavored water, and drinking water enriched with mineral substances.